4 ways to add character to a new room

 I know this style isn’t for everyone but I’m pleased with it.
 Sure I had to make compromises (if only money was no object) but now we all use it and happily so.
 Don’t forget to download my free resources that will help you design your own interiors and grow your Instagram account!

-I hope this post has inspired you in some way or given you useful tips.
+I hope this post on 4 ways to add character to a new room has inspired you in some way or given you useful tips.
 Do share your thoughts on Instagram layered.home and I’d love it if you would follow me on there too!
 And please share on your stories or repost on Instagram, I’d be forever grateful!